hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

             poll2 = Poll(question='life, the universe and everything', pub_date=timezone.now())
             poll2.save()

-            client = Client()
-            response = client.get('/')
+            response = self.client.get('/')

             self.assertIn(poll1.question, response.content)
             self.assertIn(poll2.question, response.content)

 Don't forget the import at the top!

 Now, our first run of the tests will probably complain of a with ``TemplateDoesNotExist: 404.html``.
 Django wants us to create a template for our "404 error" page.
 We'll come back to that later.
-For now, let's make the
-``/`` url return a real HTTP response.
+For now, let's make the ``/`` url return a real HTTP response.

 First we'll create a dummy view in ``views.py``: